Stock Analysis on Net

 Microsoft Excel

-The analysis of key financial turnover ratios over the reported periods reveals several noteworthy trends.
+The analysis of the company's quarterly financial ratios over the indicated periods reveals several notable trends across its asset and equity utilization metrics.

 Net Fixed Asset Turnover